 to evaluate a new wellness initiative for local small businesses.

-$18,249 grant will pay for start-up costs and evaluation to learn what works
+$18,249 grant paid for start-up costs and evaluation to learn what works

 best to engage employees of small businesses in a healthier lifestyles.
 Business

-owners in the Greater Fall River Area with fewer than 25 employees will be invited to participate in a
+owners in the Greater Fall River Area with fewer than 25 employees were invited to participate in a

-six-month program at no cost that will pay for incentives and provide supports
+six-month program at no cost that paid for incentives and provide supports

 to employers who want to see their employees improve their health status.

-program will offer opportunities to engage in fitness programs, nutrition
+program offered opportunities to engage in fitness programs, nutrition

 education, smoking cessation, substance abuse prevention, stress management,